dave-elkan/japanese-sewing-patterns/app/_posts/2013-12-13-happy-homemade-sew-chic.md

 Whilst the designs are not as exciting or unique as her other books, Happy Homemade is a great introduction to Japanese sewing patterns.
 Whether it’s your first Japanese sewing book, or your first foray into dressmaking, you’ll definitely find success with this book.

+Thank you to Tuttle Books for providing the book for this review.